ArpitaDeb/arpitadeb-share-n-care-depot/client/Capstone Proposal.md

 item_name:
 description:
   category:
-  status:
-  Unavailable
-  temporarily
-  available
-  quantity:1
-locationID
-borrowerID
+  quantity:

-admin will only see edit/del
+admin will only see ADD/del, user won't see those buttons

 users
 id
 username
 paswd
-item_borrowed: 1
-item_pickedup: 1
 admin
 for admin, isAdmin true, for user isAdmin false